 - fork (n.)

 Table forks are said to have been not used among the nobility in England until 15c. and not common until early 17c.
-The word is first attested in this sense in English in a will of 1463, probably from Old North French forque (Old French furche, Modern French fourche), from the Latin word.
+The word is first attested in this sense in English in an inventory from 1430, probably from Old North French forque (Old French furche, Modern French fourche), from the Latin word.
 Of rivers, from 1753; of roads, from 1839.
 As a bicycle part from 1871.
 As a chess attack on two pieces simultaneously by one (usually a knight), it dates from 1650s.
 In old slang, forks "the two forefingers" is from 1812.

 - fork (v.)